SAP-samples/ui5-exercises-codejam/chapters/appendix-03-fiori-tools/readme.md

-# Chapter 2.03 - Using the SAP Fiori Tools
+# Appendix 03 - Using the SAP Fiori Tools

 At the end of this chapter you will have made our application visible to the SAP Fiori Tools and have used them.
 The [SAP Fiori Tools](https://marketplace.visualstudio.com/items?itemName=SAPSE.sap-ux-fiori-tools-extension-pack) are available both vor VS Code and the SAP Business Application Studio, and are the tooling of choice whenever we work with SAP Fiori elements based applications.